OceanApocalypse/.github/CONTRIBUTING.md

 - Contributions must **not** be made via the use of AI and/or LLMs.
 For more information on why we have added this rule, click [here](https://codeberg.org/ethical-foss/open-slopware/src/branch/main/why_not_llms.md).
 - Contributions can be made via the use of tools like GitHub's Dependabot and code quality tools, as long as they don't violate the above rule.
 - Pull requests, issues, documentation changes and feedback are all forms of contributions we accept.
-- Contributions must follow OceanApocalypseStudios' [conventions](https://github.com/OceanApocalypseStudios/conventions), if applicable.
+- Contributions must follow OceanApocalypse' [conventions](https://github.com/OceanApocalypse/conventions), if applicable.
 - Contributions should inform of licensing issues, if applicable.

 ***